sandrahoffberg/DESeq2/README.md

 ## Input data

 Input data for DEseq2 consists of non-normalized sequence read counts at either the gene or transcript level.
 No preliminary normalization of this data is needed.
-DEseq2 will internally corrects for differences in library size, using the raw counts.
+DEseq2 internally corrects for differences in library size, using the raw counts.
 This capsule can accommodate 4 different types of input data:

 1. Transcript abundance data: <br>
 from Salmon, Sailfish, kallisto, RSEM, etc.